The Clear Edge

 The 5-Day Energy Audit Protocol For Fixing 2PM Founder Crashes

-This is what I walk every depleted founder through.
-Five days of tracking.
-One hour of analysis.
-Complete visibility into where energy goes.
+This is the exact process I walk every depleted founder through: five days of tracking, one hour of analysis, and a clear view of where your energy actually goes.

 The framework